RiledUpCrow/Flier/docs/Game.md

 * `effects` list of effects available in this game.
 You don't have to specify this if you don't want any effects.
 * `height_limit` (**default: 0**) a height at which players will receive suffocation damage (kind of simulating low air pressure).
 If it's 0 or lower, it doesn't apply.
 * `height_damage` (**default: 1**) the amount of suffocation damage per second.
 It can use fractions.
+* `rounds` (**required**) whenever the game has rounds or is continuous.
+Games with rounds will make dead players wait until only one winner remains and then increase that winner's score.
+Continuous games will keep respawning players and give points on a regular basis.
 * `max_players` (**default: 0**) the maximum amount of players in this game.
 If it's reached the lobby will try to create another game.
 * `min_players` (**default: 1**) the minimum amount of players required for this game to start.
 The players will sit in the waiting room until there are enough of them to start the game.
 * `respawn_delay` (**default: 0**) the time which needs to pass until the players are respawned after death.
 The counter starts when the first player dies and at the end all waiting players will be spawned in one batch.